Kiril3l5/time-tracking-2.0/docs/ci-cd-guide.md

 For pull requests, the system will:
 1. Build a preview version of your changes
 2. Deploy it to a unique preview URL
-3. Add a comment to your PR with the preview URL
+3. Add a comment to your PR with the preview URL and a "View deployment" button
 4. Update the preview whenever you update the PR

+The PR preview deployment uses the same secure Workload Identity Federation authentication as the production deployment, but deploys to a temporary preview channel instead of the live site.
+Each PR gets its own unique preview URL to avoid conflicts.

 ## Environment Setup